What if you could know your chances of getting cancer? What if knowing could save your life?

 What can I expect from the appointment?

 A genetic cancer testing clinic is held twice a month at Asante Rogue Regional Medical Center’s Infusion Services department.

 This one hour telemedicine consultation takes place via a live video screen at Asante Rogue Regional.
-A geneticist or genetic counselor specializing in cancer genetics at OHSU will review your personal family medical history with you and discuss options for preventing cancer from thwarting your future and/or recommend further testing.
+A geneticist or genetic counselor specializing in cancer genetics at OHSU will review your personal family medical history with you and discuss options for preventing cancer or recommend further testing.
 Testing is relatively painless and involves collecting saliva from a mouthwash or mouth swab, or in some cases a blood draw.